crxig-rxberts/Chess/README.md

 The below image is of my Board.cpp and Board.hpp, this is a class which contains a constructor in which all the Board attributes are self instantiated.
 I then have helper classes like BoardEvent which will handle any alterations to the attributes within this class.
 The way in which this class is flawed though can be seen if we look at Board.hpp on the right hand side of the image.
 Attributes like pieceLayout, pieces and currentPlayerTurn are public members, which in the case of encapsulation these should all be privatised.
-If I wanted our helper classes to make altercations to these attributes I should be providing public getter and setter methods here so that, say for pieceLayout, for this to be altered, a helper class would retrieve pieceLayout via board.getPieceLayout() then perform actions on a copy of this and then set the copy using board.setPieceLayout(alteredCopy); With this refactor, that I will make in the future this class will be truly following the encapsulation principle.
+If I wanted our helper classes to make alterations to these attributes I should be providing public getter and setter methods here so that, say for pieceLayout, for this to be altered, a helper class would retrieve pieceLayout via board.getPieceLayout() then perform actions on a copy of this and then set the copy using board.setPieceLayout(alteredCopy); With this refactor, that I will make in the future, this class will be truly following the encapsulation principle.

 ![Encapsulation_Example](src/assets/img/EncapsulationExample.png)